Jenna's recent scan on December 9th was clear!

 After the tumor resection, Jenna had over a year of horrible chemotherapy cocktails of Vincristine, Carboplatin, and Temodar.
 None of them reduced the size of the remaining tumor.
 In FACT, the tumor started to grow back in the late winter of 2005.

-So, "TEAM JENNA," at CNMC in DC, recommended Jenna for proton radiation therapy at Francis H. Burr Proton Radiation Therapy Center.
+So, "TEAM JENNA," at CNMC in DC, recommended Jenna for proton radiation therapy at Francis H. Burr Proton Radiation Therapy Center at Mass General in Boston.

-Jenna went through six weeks of daily radiation in June of 2005.
-Dr. Torunn Yock was the head of "Team Jenna" in Boston.
-I have to mention here that "Team Jenna Boston" included some of the greatest minds in medicine and PHYSICS - yes!
-PHYSICS.
 The entire team for Jenna and other kids, like her friend Tuva from Norway, consisted of folks from the 3-headed team, if you will, that makes up the NPTC: Harvard Medical School, The Dana Farber Cancer Institute, and Mass General Hospital itself.
-Their goal was to, in my terms, shoot the tumor full of enough proton beam radiation to kill it, but not hurt Jenna.
+Their goal was to, in short, shoot the tumor full of enough proton beam radiation to kill it, but not hurt Jenna.
 The team finished Jenna's radiation right about at the midpoint of range of desired "rads."

 Results